Cortisone Injection for Shoulder Bursitis: Does It Work?

 When Should You Seek Professional Advice?

 Seek professional advice if shoulder pain limits work, sport, sleep, or daily tasks.
-A physiotherapist can assess your shoulder movement, strength, irritability, and likely pain source before helping you decide whether rehab alone, medical review, or injection discussion is the next step.
+A physiotherapist can assess your shoulder movement, strength, irritability, and likely pain source before helping you decide whether rehab alone, medical review, or an injection discussion is the next step.

 Related Shoulder Information